0xSchellen/uniswapV1_reloaded/README.md

 This study uses language sintax update for the solidity compiler version 0.8.17, Foundry deployment and test tools, and ERC20 Token code from OpenZeppelin.

-This is not a production ready version and is made only for educational and fun purposes!
+This is not a production ready version and it is made only for educational and fun purposes!

 Enjoy!